The Unwanteds: Book 4: Island of Legends

 During Artimé's first annual masquerade ball, hundreds of lights appear across the sea.
 Artimé is under attack from Warbler, and with difficulty Alex and his friends drive them back.
-Meanwhile, Aaron discovers the existence of a magical jungle in Mr. Today's tube and uses the creatures to plan for an attack on Artimé.
-They trust him after he tells them he is Alex.
+Meanwhile, Aaron discovers the existence of a magical jungle using Mr. Today's tube.
+The jungle creatures trust him after he tells them that he is Alex.
+He uses the creatures to plan an attack on Artimé.

 Even during the battle Alex has not forgotten his promise to rescue Sky's mother from Pirate Island.
 Once they set out, however, some of their friends are taken to the island's underwater holding cell by a huge eel.
 When they rescue all of them, they proceed onto the next islands, but find out not all of them are friendly.
 Karkinos or island of legends is actually a moving crab who is dying. while Talon, Lhasa, a snow lion, and Bock, a deer, are friendly, there are some who are not nice, like dropbears and the eel that attacked them.
 The eel does attack them and then they figure they could become allies after they see each other's fighting abilities.
 And after that island, beware, they sail to the edge of the world.